Already know your due date? Click here

 What is Naegele’s rule for due date calculation?

-Naegele’s rule is what most due date calculators and pregnancy calendars are based on.
+Naegele’s rule is what this due date calculator and pregnancy calendar is based on.
 Named after a German Obstetrician who practiced in the early 1800’s, Naegele’s rule predicts childbirth to occur 280 days after the first day of the last menstrual period.

 Modern data suggests that women have their babies a few days after their due date on average.
 Studies like this one found that Naegele’s rule consistently places the due date about 2-4 days too early.
 So a better estimate may be 40 weeks and 3 days from LMP.

 Alternatively, you can use our Advanced Due Date Calculator, which uses the Mittendorf-Williams rule to calculate your due date, which has been shown to be more accurate.

 What’s the Mittendorf-Williams rule?

 This study done in 1990 showed that pregnancy lasted an average of 288 days past LMP for Caucasian first-time moms.
 For Caucasian women who were not first-time moms, their date of delivery averaged 283 days past LMP (3 days after Naegele’s rule predicted).
 This finding is known as the Mittendorf-Williams rule.

-While Naegele’s rule is still the most widely used for calculating pregnancy due dates, the Mittendorf-Williams rule is proving to be more accurate.
+While Naegele’s rule is still the most widely used formula for a due date calculator, the Mittendorf-Williams rule is proving to be more accurate.
 But it’s a much more complex calculation, taking into account: